 Every child needs to be involved in an area that interests her.
 Don’t over-involve her, of course, but help her get involved in at least one area that she enjoys.
 She must choose something and give it a decent trial, sticking with it for at least a few months to see if things will click.
 If they don’t, choose another activity and try again.
 It is completely unacceptable to allow a child to come home from school and do nothing except eat, watch television, spend time on social media and goof off.
 That is being a slug, and slugs find other slugs to hang out with, and they eventually get into trouble.

-My wife, Sandy, and I gave feedback to our kids whenever we saw a skill or a possible skill.
-But we were pretty low-key about it.
-We didn’t rave or gush.
-We didn’t want to apply too much pressure by being too interested in their being good at a particular activity.
-But we did push them.
+My wife, Sandy, and I gave feedback to our kids whenever we saw a skill or a possible skill, but we were pretty low-key about it.
+We didn’t rave or gush because we didn’t want to apply too much pressure by being too interested in their being good at a particular activity.
+But as parents, we did push them.

-We pushed Emily in singing, drama and writing, and Leeann in playing the piano and drawing.
-We encouraged Nancy to develop her skills in organization and tennis.
-We pushed Will to practice his talent at golf, tennis and basketball.
+That’s why we pushed Emily in singing, drama and writing, and Leeann in playing the piano and drawing.
+For Nancy, we encouraged her to develop her skills in organization and tennis, and we pushed Will to practice his talent at golf, tennis and basketball.
 The competence and character they forged in these activities equipped them with the confidence they needed to face the challenges of life.